Fuzss/nightconfigfixes/README.md

 ## The workaround
 First of all, let's be clear: Night Config Fixes does not implement an actual 'fix' for the mentioned issue, it's just a simple workaround.

-The workaround basically just deleted the config file that caused the `ParsingException`, so it can immediately be recreated from Night Config's `FileNotFoundAction`.
+The workaround basically just deletes the config file that caused the `ParsingException`, so it can immediately be recreated from Night Config's `FileNotFoundAction`.
 There is no content to preserve from the original file as it's already blank.
+So deleting the file is the most viable thing to do.

 ## Regarding mod packs
-This mod is specifically designed for mod packs, as naturally containing a lot of mods there is a bug chance of this issue occurring.
+This mod is specifically designed for mod packs, as naturally containing a lot of mods there is a big chance of this issue occurring.

 Note, that since the original config contents are lost, it is important in the case of the mod pack providing pre-configured configs that they are placed in Forge's `defaultconfigs` directory, and not in the `config` directory.
 This way, when recreating faulty configs the pre-configured files will simply be copied from `defaultconfigs`.
 This goes for all types of configs (`CLIENT`, `COMMON` and `SERVER`), as all three types support the `defaultconfigs` directory.

+So to make it short: If your mod pack ships pre-configured configs, place them in the `defaultconfigs` directory, not in `config`.

 ## The implementation
 Generally, the implementation should be straight forward: Just hook into Night Config where the exception is thrown and where the `FileNotFoundAction` for creating a new file is still available.
 This is also exactly what's done on Fabric via Mixin.